How to Start a Men’s Underwear Brand from Scratch: The Ultimate Factory Guide

 Premium sounds fancy.
 The real work sits in details.
 Comfort, breathability, and durability must prove true.
 I start where demand is big and pain is sharp.

-I begin with boxer briefs, since the market proves demand.
+I begin with boxer briefs, since the market proves demand1.
 I study ride-up, waistband roll, heat, and odor pain points.
 I design fixes, then I find a partner factory that will grow with me.

 premium underwear, boxer brief focus, pain-point design